 Most custodians look very similar, and for those seeking large publicly traded investments, it often doesn’t matter who you choose.
-But if you want to access to a wider variety of typically private, "off the beaten path" investments, then it is critical to understand the importance of your choice of custodian.
-Indeed, selecting a “self-directed” custodian empowers you with a broad array of investment choices that could help you reach your investment goals with your tax-sheltered retirement and health savings dollars.
-However, by the virtue of self-direction, such custodians are unable to direct your specific actions or provide investment, financial, or tax advice.
+But if you want to access a wider variety of “off the beaten path” investments, your choice of custodian is critical.
+Indeed, selecting a “self-directed” IRA custodian empowers you with a broad array of investment choices that could help you reach your investment goals with your tax-sheltered retirement and health savings dollars.
+However, by virtue of self-direction, such custodians are unable to direct your specific actions or provide investment, financial, or tax advice.

 Most of us learned to invest in the same way you would select from a pre-set menu.
-Like the famous quip from Henry Ford, “customers can select any color they wish, as long as it is black,” your investments largely follow a familiar set of public stocks, bonds, mutual funds, and, more recently, ETFs.
+Like the famous quip from Henry Ford, “customers can select any color they wish, as long as it is black,” your investments largely follow a familiar set of public securities.
 These can work well but are far from your only investment options available.
 In this post, we will introduce the basics of custodians for tax-sheltered plans, answering questions like:

-For the pre-set menu investments, the custodian was likely only in the background, hired by the brokerage or mutual fund company to provide custodial functions and reporting.
+For the pre-set menu investments, the custodian likely stayed in the background.
+The brokerage or mutual fund company hires the custodian to provide custodial functions and reporting.
 Since the menu was already printed, you didn’t need to worry about the background functions.
 The custodian only supported that particular menu of investments, nothing customized for you.

-Hiring a self-directed custodian gives you freedom to venture off script and make your own choices.
+Hiring a self-directed IRA custodian gives you the freedom to venture off-script and make your own choices.
 As a self-directed custodian, New Direction Trust Company plays a vital role in supporting your “off-menu” investment selections while retaining the tax advantages of your tax-sheltered plans.

 Think of us as a bank of sorts.
-Similar to a checking account at a bank, IRAs, 401(k)s, Health Savings Accounts (HSAs), etc., are all held at a company like ours.
-The IRS stipulates that retirement and HSAs must remain in the custody of an organization like NDTCO, maintaining a buffer between you and this special tax-advantaged account.
+Similar to a checking account at a bank, plans like IRAs are held at a company like ours.
+The IRS stipulates that retirement plans must remain in the custody of an organization like NDTCO.
+This maintains a buffer between you and your tax-advantaged account.

 The main responsibility of a financial custodian is to hold the plan’s assets and cash.
 As previously mentioned, maintaining a buffer between individual account owners and accounts is important.
-By holding the cash for you, the custodian ensures that you cannot simply hand over money to a seller and receive the asset yourself — your account, not you, must remain the “investor.”
+The custodian ensures that you cannot simply hand over money to a seller and receive the asset yourself.
+Your account, not you, must remain the “investor.”
 You instruct NDTCO to execute the investment on behalf of your account.
-NDTCO will then send the money from your account to the investment seller, and the seller will fulfill their end of the transaction by releasing the asset to your account.
+NDTCO then sends the money from your account to the seller.
+In turn, the seller will fulfill their end of the transaction by releasing the asset to your account.
 At the completion of the process, the asset will be “owned” by your account and not by you.
 NDTCO’s custody will specifically and legally define this distinction.

 Once the asset is acquired, ongoing cash movement related to the asset is key to successful management.
 The custodian provides access to tools and systems to facilitate things like payment of utility bills, property taxes, and HOA dues, as well as processing for receipt of rents, interest, and dividends into the account.
 NDTCO’s online portal provides tools to easily initiate payments as well as monitor incoming cash receipts.

 When you file your income taxes every year, you must gather the applicable documents, prepare your return, and send it off to the IRS.
-Similar to individual income tax filings, your IRA also has to tell the IRS what’s going on each year for the plan.
+As with your income tax filing, your IRA has to “tell” the IRS what’s going on each year.
 Although the return is informational only, it doesn’t include a tax due!
 NDTCO handles this process on behalf of account holders.